koendv/free-dap/README.md

 and begin debugging.

 ## Clock frequency calibration
-The SWD clock frequency has an accuracy of better than 1%.
+With the default calibration values, SWD clock frequency ought to have an accuracy of better than 1%.

 For increased accuracy, the SWD clock frequency can be calibrated.